infochimps-labs/big_data_for_chimps/ch99-tao_te_chimp.md

-# Chapter 0: Tao Te Chimp
+# Appendix A: Tao Te Chimp

 What follows are the points of our way as a set of *decision criteria* -- points of practice whose common sense and precise statement are agreed to in a period of calm, so they may be deployed in a period of action.